Vietnam.vn - Nền tảng quảng bá Việt Nam

 “Ginger cultivation requires its own techniques, different from other crops.
 Not all farmers know how to grow ginger effectively.
 With many years of experience, we, the people of Phuc Tho, have calculated the best efficiency from ginger,” said Mr. Nguyen Xuan Thao, a resident of Phuc Tien village, Phuc Tho Lam Ha commune.
 In addition to being a ginger farmer, Mr. Nguyen Xuan Thao also opened a warehouse to buy ginger for people in the commune.

 According to Mr. Thao, when growing ginger, farmers do not spend much money because ginger can be harvested twice.
-After the Lunar New Year, people plant seeds, on average 1 sao of land needs 500 kg of seed tubers.
+After the Lunar New Year, people plant seeds, on average, 1 sao of land needs 500 kg of seed tubers.
 Seed tubers are large, disease-free ginger tubers, broken off and planted in rows, 1 meter apart.
-After 3 months of planting, when the ginger plants are about 30 - 40 cm high, farmers will dig up the ginger tubers to sell and then mound the roots again.
+After 3 months of planting, when the ginger plants are about 30 - 40 cm high, farmers will dig up the ginger seedlings to sell and then mound up the roots.
 From those ginger shoots, new ginger tubers will be produced, this is the first harvest for ginger growers.
-Ginger tubers planted and dug up can still be sold at the same price as ginger tubers, as of now, ginger tubers cost 18,000 VND/kg, while ginger harvested in the first crop costs 15,000 VND/kg.
+Ginger tubers planted and dug up can still be sold at the same price as ginger tubers, as of now, ginger seedlings cost 18,000 VND/kg, while ginger harvested from the first crop costs 15,000 VND/kg.

 Ginger - a familiar and exportable spice